- INCOMING MSBS STUDENTS

 BIPG5500/7500 - Microarray Data Analysis

 This course aims at providing on-hand training on analysis of microarray data.
 Students will learn how to handle and analyze microarray data.
 Topics covered include preprocessing, identifying differentially expressed genes, classification and presentation of findings.
 Different platforms of microarray technologies will be covered in this course.
+Student Learning Objectives (SLO's) for this course can be found here.

 WHICH COURSE NUMBER DO I CHOOSE?